MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-10-Articles-Conditionally-Free-Subject-Reduced-Rate-Etc/subpart-S-United-StatesPanama-Trade-Promotion-Agreement/subjectgroup-ECFRcbdb46b477d518f-PostImportation-Duty-Refund-Claims/section-10.2011.md

 ##### § 10.2011 Filing procedures. #####

-(a) *Place of filing.* A post-importation claim for a refund must be filed with the director of the port at which the entry covering the good was filed.
+(a) *Place of filing.* A post-importation claim for a refund must be filed with CBP, either at the port of entry or electronically.
 The post-importation claim may be filed by paper or by the method specified for equivalent reporting via an authorized electronic data interchange system.

 (b) *Contents of claim.* A post-importation claim for a refund must be filed by presentation of the following: